 The dentists described to us the methods they used to help patients understand treatment options discussed.
-These included for example models and X-ray images which were shown to the patient or relative to help them better understand the diagnosis and treatment.
+These included models, pictures and X-ray images which were shown to the patients or their relatives to help them better understand the diagnosis and treatment.
+Information leaflets were also available about the different types of treatment.
+The practice's website also had information about treatments available at the practice.

-Are services responsive to people's needs?

-(for example, to feedback?)
+Are services responsive to people's needs? (for example, to feedback?)